develephant/corona-html5-node-kit/README.md

 ## Overview

-The _Corona HTML5 Node Kit_ is a framework for creating [Corona HTML5](https://coronalabs.com) plugins using NodeJS and Modern JavaScript (ES6).
+The _Corona HTML5 Node Kit_ is a framework for creating [Corona HTML5](https://coronalabs.com) plugins using NodeJS and modern JavaScript (ES6).

 As a developer, you also have access to the __[npm](https://npm.org)__ package library that can be used in your plugin development.

-The "Kit" is geared toward developers who have a background in writing Modern JavaScript, and working with NodeJS in particular.
+The "Kit" is geared toward developers who have a background in writing modern JavaScript, and working with NodeJS in particular.

 The "Kit" has been setup to compile down to ES5 against the most used versions of browser engines ___that will work with Corona HTML5 projects___*.